lkersting/FRENSIE-tests/electron/albedo/Al/README.md

 group "reflecting.surface" add surface 3 to 6
 export dagmc "path-to-albedo/Al/geom.h5m" faceting_tolerance 1.e-5 make_watertight

+# Running the simulation for FRENSIE - normal incident angle

+Set the desired physics option at the top of run_albedo.sh. run `run_albedo.sh` on the UW-Cluster.
+Use scp to copy the rendezvous and albedo files from the results directory on the UW-Cluster to a local computer.

-# Running the simulation if FRENSIE
+# Running the simulation for FRENSIE - multiply incident angles

-Set the desired physics option at the top of run_al_albedo.sh. run `run_al_albedo.sh` on the UW-Cluster.
+Set the desired physics option at the top of run_lockwood_albedo.sh. run `run_lockwood_albedo.sh` on the UW-Cluster.
 Use scp to copy the rendezvous and albedo files from the results directory on the UW-Cluster to a local computer.